The Pope's Children

-The Pope's Children: Ireland's New Elite is a book by journalist and economist David McWilliams.
+The Pope's Children: Ireland's New Elite is a 2005 book by Irish journalist and economist David McWilliams.

 In his book McWilliams describes the effects that the Celtic Tiger and the property boom have had on Ireland, resulting in the rise of a new bourgeoisie.

 Background

 During the late 1990s, McWilliams, while working in various financial houses in London, had established a reputation as a pessimistic commentator on the Irish economy, predicting that a harsh recession would soon arrive.
 Diversifications in Irish broadcasting in the early Celtic Tiger, such as the introduction of Newstalk and TV3, created opportunities for new voices in current affairs and McWilliams presented short-lived shows on both stations.
 By 2005, the Celtic Tiger had continued to outlive his prediction of its demise and new pundits (like George Lee, Morgan Kelly, and Eddie Hobbs) were emerging to criticise aspects of the Irish economy.

 McWilliams needed a new angle to present his theories about the Irish economy and turned to America for inspiration.
 Conservative pundit David Brooks had found success with his book Bobos in Paradise in which changes in the American economy in the 1990s were explained using nicknames and stock characters to personify economic actors.
 "Bobo" was a term Brooks used disparagingly for people who saw themselves as "bohemian" but also bourgeoisie.
 McWilliams would later cite Brooks as an influence and coin several neologisms along this line.